Nokia to cut up to 10,000 jobs over next two years

 “Decisions that may have a potential impact on our employees are never taken lightly,” Lundmark said in a statement.
 “My priority is to ensure that everyone impacted is supported through this process.”

+Nokia currently has 90,000 employees, and has cut thousands of jobs following its acquisition of Alcatel-Lucent in 2016.

-Nokia expects the restructuring to lower the its cost base by about 600 million euros by the end of 2023.
+It expects the current restructuring to lower its cost base by about 600 million euros by the end of 2023.
 Half of the savings are expected to be realised in 2021.

+“These plans are global and likely to affect most countries,” a Nokia representative said.
+“In Europe, we have only just informed local works councils and expect the consultation processes to start shortly, where applicable.”

+France, where Nokia cut more than a thousand jobs last year, was excluded from the current restructuring.

+The savings programme is bigger than expected but what is interesting is that it will not actually result in lower costs, said Sami Sarkamies, an analyst with Nordea.

+“The company is shifting focus from general costs to research and development which is expected to result in growth and better margins in the future,” he said.

-These savings will offset increased investments in research and development and future capabilities and costs related to salary inflation, the company said.
+Nokia plans to increase investments in research and development and future capabilities including 5G, cloud and digital infrastructure.

+Under Lundmark’s predecessor, Nokia had slashed its profit outlook and halted dividend payouts, after product missteps knocked more than a fifth off its market value.

 While both Nokia and Ericsson have been gaining more customers as more telecom operators start rolling out 5G networks, the Swedish company has got an edge partly due to it winning 5G radio contracts in China.